wp-plugins/kebo-twitter-feed/readme.txt

 </ul>
 `

-The slider has one significant change which is that the <ul> has an ID of 'kebo-tweet-slider'.
+The slider has one significant change which is that the containing unordered list has an ID of 'kebo-tweet-slider'.